mnaamani/enet-npm/README.md

     var addr = new enet.Address("0.0.0.0", /* ANY ADDRESS */
                                  7777      /* UDP Port 7777 */);

-Create the host,
+Create the server (ENetHost),

-    var server = new enet.Host(addr,   /* the enet.Address to bind the server host to */,
+    var server = enet.createServer(addr,   /* the enet.Address to bind the server host to */,
                              32      /* allow up to 32 clients and/or outgoing connections */,
                               2      /* allow up to 2 channels to be used, 0 and 1 */,
                               0      /* assume any amount of incoming bandwidth */,